mbareta/pwa-demo/README.md

 - Offline Mode works in all browsers.
 - Notifications work across all modern browsers.
-- Push Notifications mostly work in all modern browsers.
+- Push Notifications work across all modern browsers.
 - Add to Home Screen is not supported in Firefox browsers.